 2020 Stormwater Superstars Awarded

-Seven Lima businesses and organizations are being honored as 2020 Stormwater Superstars - Bacon & Associates, LLC & Webb Insurance Agency.
+Two Lima businesses are being honored as 2020 Stormwater Superstars - Bacon & Associates, LLC & Webb Insurance Agency.
 This distinction recognizes a variety of efforts and practices from the individual businesses that each have an impact on stormwater runoff and ultimately a clean and healthy Ottawa River.
 The Stormwater Superstar recognition is a joint project between the City of Lima Stormwater Department and Allen Soil and Water Conservation District and is designed to be an annual showcase.
-To date, 25 local businesses and organizations have been honored.
-The Allen SWCD website at allenswcd.com gives more information on the 2019 Stormwater Superstars and their showcase best practices.

 TREE REBATE PROGRAM

-Entering its fourth year, the City of Lima's Tree Rebate Program kicks off a new season!
+The City of Lima’s Tree Rebate Program kicks off another new season!
 Open to City of Lima residents and businesses, 50% rebates are available for any approved tree planted within city limits (limit of two trees per parcel per year).
-See FLYER (PDF) for more details and the Rebate Program Tree Guide (PDF) for ideas.
+For more details regarding the rebate program, click Rebate Program Tree Guide.

 RAIN BARREL PROGRAM

-Rain Barrels are a perfect way to capture and re-use nature's precipitation!
-Learn more about the Rain Barrel Program HERE Version OptionsStormwater UtilityStormwater Design ReferencesStormwater Projects & ProgramsHeadlineFloodplain Mapping Opens a New Window.
-RAIN BARREL PROGRAM.
+Rain Barrels are a perfect way to capture and re-use nature’s precipitation!
+Learn more about the Rain Barrel Program HERE.